Azure/iotedge/edgelet/doc/est.md

 # The common name of the device identity certificate.
 Should match the device_id.
 common_name = "my-device"

-# Optional number of days between certificate issuance and expiry.
-Defaults to 30 if not provided.
-expiry_days = 30

 # Optional EST URL to issue this certificate.
 Defaults to the `default` URL in `[cert_issuance.est.urls]`
 # if not provided.
 The URL must be provided either here or in default, i.e. certd will fail if no URL is
 # provided here and no default exists.